Introduction

 • Detectability of exploitation.

-Note: A detailed Proof of Concept (PoC) with clear exploitation steps significantly helps us evaluate the issue and provide an effective resolution.
+Note: Including a Proof of Concept (PoC) with clear exploitation steps aids in evaluating the issue and enables us to resolve it in a timely manner.

 Ensuring Product Updates:

-Customers are encouraged to use the latest version of our products to avoid known issues.
-Check the latest updates here.
+We recommend that customers always use the latest version of our products to mitigate known issues/vulnerabilities.
+Check for the latest updates here.

-The following issues are considered out of scope:
+The following are considered out of scope for VAPT submissions:

 • Self-exploitation scenarios (e.g., self-XSS, cookie reuse, self-DOS).